cyraid/ruffle-game/README.md

 # Ruffle Game

 This 'game version' is meant to make it easier for Game Developers wanting to have gamepad / platform support (eg. Steam).
-If no exe is provided on the command-line, Ruffle Game will automatically run game.swf in the same directory.
+If no exe is provided on the command-line, Ruffle Game will play the embedded SWF resource in the exe.

+Please see the [Companion App](https://github.com/cyraid/rgcompanion) to replace the embedded SWF, Icon, and Title.

 ## Project status